-Natural England has produced a Habitat Management and Monitoring Plan template and reporting template.
+Natural England has produced Habitat Management and Monitoring Plan templates and guidance, including a reporting template for both major and minor development.
 To ensure consistency between different applications/sites and provide an efficient route to the determination of the Biodiversity Gain Plan, it is recommended that applicants utilise the latest Natural England templates and guidance available at the time of submission the application or Biodiversity Gain Plan.
+Note that there is a separate template and guide for minor development as defined above which may be used instead of the full HMMP for major development.
+The small sites HMMP allows for the submission of a bespoke monitoring report instead of using the full template.